Neotoxic-off/Syncfusion-crack/README.md

 <img src="Assets/preview.gif" width="90%" height="90%"/>

 <p align="center">
-    If you find this project useful, don’t forget to ⭐ the repository!
+    If you find this project useful, don’t forget to ⭐ the repository To keep updated to patch and time it will take, join the discord
 </p>

 ## Information